Lady Gaga The Mayhem Ball tour

 Join other Lady Gaga fans by catching a train or Major Event Bus to the concert!

-• Sydney Olympic Park Major Event Buses will run frequently on all nine routes from mid-afternoon each day.
-Return buses will run frequently after the show, with last buses leaving the precinct late each night.
+- Sydney Olympic Park Major Event Buses will run frequently on all nine routes from mid afternoon each day.
+Return buses will run frequently after the show, with last buses leaving the precinct at 11.45pm each night.
 See the major event bus map (pdf 230KB) for route details.

 If you have no other option but to drive, you must have pre-booked parking:

-• If you have pre-booked parking, follow the directions of staff and have your parking ticket ready to show at the car park entry.
+- If you have pre-booked follow directions of staff and have your parking ticket ready to show at the car park entry.
 After the show, traffic will be very heavy as everyone leaves at the same time.
 Expect to allow up to an hour of additional travel time exiting car parks.

-• You can also consider parking at a nearby train station commuter car park and continuing your trip on one of the many extra trains running to Olympic Park, at no extra cost.
+- If you haven't pre-booked parking do not drive to Olympic Park.
+You will need to catch public transport as there will be no parking available on-site.
+You can also consider parking at a nearby commuter car park and continuing your trip by train or bus to Olympic Park, at no extra cost.

 For the smoothest possible entry to the Stadium, save your tickets from the Ticketmaster App into your Apple or Google wallet in advance.
 Be ready to scan your ticket upon arrival.